AbdulBaseerMohammedKhan/AliSirProject/README.md

 # AliSirProject
-project to scrape exam results
+The program scrapes Osmania university results (CGPA) and creates a .xls file to store the results